 Title I, Part A: Improving Basic Programs Operated by Local Educational Agencies (LEAs)

 South Dakota has an aspiration that all students leave the K-12 education system college, career and life ready.
 Attaining this aspiration is dependent upon strong partnerships with, and alignment of goals and strategies among, the higher education system and the workforce.
 Both the state’s university system and its Workforce Development Council have adopted a goal that 65 percent of South Dakota citizens, ages 25 to 34, will hold some type of postsecondary credential by 2025.
-The state’s four technical institutes are instrumental in preparing a skilled and nimble workforce.
+The state’s four technical colleges are instrumental in preparing a skilled and nimble workforce.
 And the K-12 education system’s aspiration of college, career and life readiness directly impacts this goal.

 To address the aspiration of college, career and life readiness for all students, the K-12 education system focuses its efforts on foundational components of the educational experience: